Human echolocation

+People trained to orient by echolocation can interpret the sound waves reflected by nearby objects, accurately identifying their location, size and density.
+That is, the echoes allow detailed information about the object's location (where it is), dimension (size and shape), and density (solidity) to be identified.
+For example, they provide information about the location and nature of objects and their environment, such as walls, doorways, recesses, overhangs, pillars, ascending curbs and steps, fire hydrants, pedestrians, parked or moving vehicles, trees and other foliage.
+Some of them can perform tricks such as running, basketball, rollerblading, football and skateboarding, and can safely navigate wilderness areas by hiking or mountain biking.

+Overview

-Many blind individuals passively use natural environmental echoes to sense details about their environment; however, others actively produce mouth clicks and are able to gauge information about their environment using the echoes from those clicks.
+Many blind individuals passively use natural environmental echoes to sense details about their environment (passive echolocation); however, others actively produce mouth clicks (palatal click) and are able to gauge information about their environment using the echoes from those clicks (active echolocation).
 Both passive and active echolocation help blind individuals sense their environments.

 Those who can see their environments often do not readily perceive echoes from nearby objects, due to an echo suppression phenomenon brought on by the precedence effect.
 However, with training, sighted individuals with normal hearing can learn to avoid obstacles using only sound, showing that echolocation is a general human ability.
+John Levack Drever refers to echolocation in humans an example of panacusi loci, spatial hearing that exceeds the prescribed normative mode.